vithushankuhan/stock-analysis/README.md

 <img width="221" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/76541288/110214693-cc5e4100-7e73-11eb-8600-835158c15e09.png">

 ### 2017 Stock Refactored Code
 As seen in the images below, the refactored code significantly improved the efficiency of the analysis on the 2017 performance of green stocks.
 The refactored code(bottom) was executed 92% quicker than the original code(top).
 These numbers will vary every time the code is executed, but on average the refactored code is much more efficienct.
 The refactored message box image can be found in the Resources folder.
+The orignial code did not contain this variable and as a result had to spend more time looping through

 <img width="425" alt="2017 Initial Analysis Time" src="https://user-images.githubusercontent.com/76541288/110214524-fe22d800-7e72-11eb-9de2-3b83d4906495.png">
 <img width="423" alt="2017 Refactored Time" src="https://user-images.githubusercontent.com/76541288/110214531-067b1300-7e73-11eb-8d18-c51ad886277e.png">